vmware-archive/vsphere-storage-for-docker/CONTRIBUTING.md

 3. Write tests for end to end testing.
   1. Needs a guarantee that only one build running tests at a time.
 4. Write a stub server to allow for unit testing the docker plugin code.
+5. On failure for now the publishing will be manual.
+Going forward 0.6 release of drone will support publish on failure.
+One option might be to run a forked drone release in co-ordination with the CNA folks.